Job Crafting: Love the One You're With

 Training - learning as you do

-Ease - comfort, or avoidance of pain, shame, fear, or anxiety
+Ease - comfort, or avoidance of stress

-Spending - money
+Spending - making, saving, or keeping money

 Self-expression - bringing emotion or ideas to life